 * At our day care, nutrition is included in the fees, except if diet nutrition or specific nutrition requirements are needed.
 Click here to read more about our assortment and our policy on specific nutrition requirements at parents’ request.

 Each group is led by a set team of two nursery workers, with occasional assistance from placement students.
 Your child will therefore quickly recognise the carers and feel comfortable with them.
 They’ll also get to know the other children quickly.
-They all play together, eat together, learn from each other and take each other into consideration.
+They all play together, eat together, learn from each other, and take each other into consideration.
 KinderRijk has both horizontal and vertical groups.

 A horizontal group is made up of children in the same age range.
 For the baby group this means children are under two years old.
 They then move to the toddler group until they are four.
-A baby group has a maximum of nine children a day, and a toddler group can have up to fourteen children a day.
+A baby group has a maximum of nine children a day, and a toddler group can have up to sixteen children a day.

-A vertical group is made up of children between nought and four years old, with a maximum of twelve children a day.
+A vertical group is made up of children between nought and four years old, with a maximum of sixteen children a day.
 At most, three under-one year olds are in the group at the same time as we feel it is important that babies get sufficient rest and personal attention.

+When it comes to the ratio between the number of pedagogical employees and the number of children present in the group at the same time, KinderRijk adheres to the principles described in the Childcare Act.
 Both types of group have their own characteristics.
 Childcare in a vertical group carries the advantage you’re your child can develop over the four years with children of different ages.
 The advantage of the horizontal group is that your child grows up with children in the same development phase.
 The majority of the groups at KinderRijk are vertical.